banner left banner banner right

 Respect Copyright Laws: Don't infringe on other players' creative rights.
 Get permission to use others' work.
 The Copyright Website

 Above all ...
 HAVE FUN!
-Remember, this is a game and if you're not having a good time, take a break and come play some other time.
+Remember, this is a game and if you're not having a good time, take a break and come play again some other time.
 The room will still be there.